Does Ajax Integrate with Gmail? How to Get Started with Gmail on Ajax

 Ajax is an AI-native timekeeping tool built for lawyers.
 It runs as a desktop application that reads your screen in real time and automatically drafts time entries across every application you use, including your email client.

-A lot of lawyers tense up the moment they hear "reads your screen," so the privacy answer comes first.
+Ajax's privacy architecture is built for the sensitivity of legal work, including privileged client communications, contract attachments, and the email threads that carry case strategy.
 Screen content is processed, used to generate a draft time entry, and then automatically deleted.
 We don't use your data to train our models.

 Our infrastructure providers (including the AI providers underneath us) are contractually prohibited from retaining or training on anything that passes through.
 Ajax is SOC compliant.
 Every lawyer's Ajax is an individual silo, so nobody at your firm can see your activity, not even managing partners.